saviganga/cisco-devnet-sandbox-labs/README.md

 # cisco-devnet-sandbox-labs

-In this repository, we configure and run commands on the cisco devnet sandboxes using the APIs for the sandbox devices
+In this repository, we configure and run commands on the cisco devnet sandbox devices using the APIs for the sandbox devices

 OVERVIEW
 --------